 Furthermore, you could stick with closed storage, and supplement it with floating shelves to optimize your wall space.

+All in all, open kitchen shelving is a great option if you are looking for style and convenience with just the right amount of care required!
 For open shelving or closed cabinetry, contact our Brantford kitchen renovators today!
 We serve the Brantford, Hamilton and Burlington region.